neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 Currently, `Section` should not be extended by custom types.

-..
-TODO: check why that does not work, can we fix that?

-Second, the content type for all standard elements (such as text, image, youtube, ...) is `ContentObject`.
-This is -- by far -- the most-extended content type.
-It only defines a (visible or invisible) `title` property by which the content can be identified.
+Second, the node type for all standard elements (such as text, image, youtube, ...) is `ContentObject`.
+This is–by far–the most often extended node type.
+It extends `AbstractNode`, thus title and visibility properties are inherited.

-Extending `ContentObject` is supported and encouraged.

-..
-TODO: check how we can transform one content type into another (f.e.
-2col
-.. into 3col) What happens with superfluous structure etc then?

-..
-TODO: should we rename "Section" to "Container"?
-..
-TODO: Introduce "MainContainer" and "SecondaryContainer" to make hooking into the main content area of a page easier for plugins?